wandyezj/wandyezj.github.io/docs/_recipes/stew-beef.md

 - 1 tablespoon fresh thyme for more flavor
 - can use balsamic instead of red wine vinegar
 - Add mushrooms (2 cartons) (cook first) and toss in with the meat
-- Can sautee onions after the mushrooms and once carmelied can add potatoes and carrots and cook next to the stew
+- Can sauté onions after the mushrooms and once caramelized can add potatoes and carrots and cook next to the stew
 - is the beef broth needed?
 Did it with chicken broth and it was super good.